The kind of Smoker that works for you can depend on a few factors

 It really doesn’t get easier than this.
 I think most people jumping into barbecue start out here.
 The cost is usually around $200, so this makes a lot of people happy.

-What you really end up appreciating is the consistent temperature. it is basically an electric oven that you add wood pellets to for the smoke.
-As long as mine was plugged in, the only thing I had to check on was that I didn’t run out of fuel for smoke in the first few hours and later periodically checking the internal temp of the meat.
+What you really end up appreciating is the consistent temperature.
+These units are basically electric ovens that you add wood pellets to for the smoke.
+As long as mine was plugged in, the only thing I had to check on was that I didn’t run out of fuel for smoke in the first few hours and later, periodically checking the internal temp of the meat.

 But I knew if I set at 220°, it would stay there.
 This is often tedious work with charcoal and wood especially for a long cook.
 If you get one of the rectangular box types you can be assured you will have plenty of room for multiple types of meat if you choose to do so.
 I have personally had a chicken, pork butt and pork belly strips all at one time.

 It is also recommended you try to have it under a covering if possible.
 It is electric after all.
-Probably my biggest downside is I found it dries meat out.
+Probably my biggest downside is I found it dries meat out more than the other types.
 Thin metal with lots of ventilation and dry heat will do that.

 This is not to say you can’t work with it.
 Just be prepared to inject the meat and be sure to wrap in tinfoil after the smoke is done.
 I recommend these because there is no charcoal to deal with or ash.